Bromelioideae/PiHole-with-PiVPN-and-Unbound-on-VPS-/README.md

 * Scan your QR code for your mobile devices, and/or install the downloaded configs for your laptop/desktop/other devices, turn them on.
 * I set them to "on-demand" meaning it'll always be on
+* **added to /etc/iptables/rules.v4 this line -A INPUT -p tcp -m state --state NEW -m tcp --dport 80 -j ACCEPT This allowed me to access the pihole admin panel with pi.hole adres and private ip of my oracle machine.
+Of course you need to be connected to this pihole/VPN server.

+There is no need to add any network rules in oracle cloud, because if you add for port 80 or 53, it will allow also to access admin panel by public ip which can be used by everyone who knows this ip on internet which isn't safe.
+Also opening port 53 generaly isn't good practice from what I know.**

 * Go check out your PiHole at the address you saved in Step 2!

 # Install Unbound